mcmuttons/GeoPredictor/README.md

 - The first time you run it, there should be a message reminding you to click the `Read All` button to set the plugin up for first time use.
 This goes through all of your game journals that Elite has saved on your computer and figures out which geological features you've scanned before.
 Until you've run `Read All`, this message will continue to appear, since GeoPredictor won't have full functionality until you have.
 Please note that if your Elite journals are incomplete (files deleted, you reinstalled on a new computer and didn't bring your files, etc), GeoPredictor won't be able to see that you've encountered geology recorded in the missing files and you will get false positives.
 This is easily fixed by scanning the geology in question.

 ## Settings
-You can find the settings in Observatory by selecting `Core` on the left side, and then the `GeoPredictor` tab.
+You can find the settings for GeoPredictor by either right-clicking the GeoPredictor tab in the main view and choosing `GeoPredictor Settings` or going to the `Core` tab and clicking the far right icon with the little down arrow on it and selecting `GeoPredictor Settings` there.
 All settings are cumulative if applicable, so if you turn on both showing only current system and showing only bodies with scanned geology, then you will see only bodies with scanned geology in the current system.

 Note that `Read All` also adheres to these settings, so you might have to change them to see everything that has been read.

+The settings are divided into categories.

+### Notifications

 #### Notify on new geological body
 This turns on and off whether a standard Observatory notification should be shown when a geological body is scanned.